 3. Hourly Averages, Daily Averages, Monthly Averages, 3 Hourly Monthly Averages, Documentation

 Select your preferences of Averages: 3-hourly, Daily, Monthly, or 3-hourly averages:

-you prefer.
-This will take you to a page where you can click on the Order Data button for Reverb (ordering tool) or you can use the ASDC HTML Order Tool:
+This will take you to a page where you can click on the Order Data button for Earthdata Search tool

 5. You will receive email with status updates and download instructions when the data is ready.